 Arthritis/Pain Assessment Clinic for patients on ongoing pain relief medications – these are offered in between checks with the Vet and allow you to discuss how your pet is doing.
 At these clinics your pet’s pain and mobility can be scored, so we can ensure any medication or exercise regime is working for the pet.
 The nurses can also advise about diet and joint supplements.

-FREE Complete Care Club 6 monthly nurse clinics for silver policies.
+A 6 monthly nurse check is included for all Complete Care Club silver policies.
 These are a useful check-up, especially if performed half way between your pet’s annual check with the Vet.

 Other nurse clinic services:

 - Appointments to administer or demonstrate how to administer medications, worming or flea products.

 - Post Operative Check and re – dress appointments, as advised by a Vet

 - 2nd Vaccinations – if the Vet has seen your pet for the 1st Vaccination

 - De-matts – this is the removal of matts of fur with scissors or clippers, usually in long haired cats.
 This can be done in a Nurse appointment if no sedative is needed.

 - Microchip Implantation

 - Regular diet / food checks – these are used to check how your pet is getting on when a special diet has been prescribed by the vet.

 Please ask at reception for more information.
 To book an appointment phone the surgery on 01803 606059 or book online.